urbanairship/python-library/docs/tags.rst

 Batch Modification of Tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Modify the tags for a number of device channels.
-For more information,
-see: `documentation on batch modification of tags <batch>`_.

 Note:
     You must include an object containing an ios_channel,